 Elijah does not seem to have been much of a soldier.
 Enlisting at age 35 in September 1862, he was immediately promoted to Corporal.
 He resigned this “warrant” two months later, becoming a private again the first of November.
 He served as a "teamster," which at the time meant someone who drove a team of animals pulling a wagon.

 It is perhaps fortunate for us his descendants that Elijah was so clumsy with camp construction tools, if that was really the problem.
 During the month in which he was discharged, his regiment took heavy casualties in the Battle of the Wilderness.
 It went on to more of the same at Spotsylvania Court House, Cold Harbor, the siege of Petersburg, and several lesser-known conflicts.
 The armies of the time were also plagued with disease.
-Twice as many enlisted men of the 152 died from disease and “other causes” than died on the battlefield.
+Twice as many enlisted men of the 152nd died from disease and “other causes” than died on the battlefield.

 By the time of the 1870 census, Elijah had become a farmer.
 Unlike other farmers in these records, no estimate of the value of his real estate appears.
 This likely meant he was renting his farm, although a substantial farmhouse he occupied remained the home of one son, then another, many years after his death.
-In theO Occupation column the woman listed as "keep house" is named Sarah, not Susan.
+In the Occupation column the woman listed as "keep house" is named Sarah, not Susan.
 Likely an error, or she may have used both names.

 Their eldest sons Charles and Scott are listed as “farm laborers.”
 Scott, 16, has attended school within the previous year, while Charles, 18, has not.
 Also living with him are Lee (14), Ross (13), Ida (11) and Starr (8) According to Eleanor Rider’s Colburn genealogy, brother Scott later "Went west; made & lost a fortune in mines; fell ill; Charles brought him home where he died soon after."
 Ross and Starr stayed in the area and had many children.
 Starr died from being gored by a bull.
 Lee moved elsewhere in the state, married, had one child and died a year later.